Aadv1k/DracoQL/README.md

-# MoleQL ⛏️
+# DracoQL 🐉

-MoleQL is a TypeScript-based embeddable DSL for web scraping and data manipulation with tooling to pull data from files, web or databas and pipe it to different sources.
+DracoQL is a TypeScript-based embeddable DSL for web scraping and data manipulation with tooling to pull data from files, web or databas and pipe it to different sources.

 ## Features